aspschn/swingby/README.md

 ### Application

-An application is a global object that manage the event loop, Wayland global objects and an application's lifecycle.
+An application is a global object that manage the event loop, the platform dependent global objects and an application's lifecycle.

 ### Surface